danielbush/BeerBot/README.md

     or an array of these
 * lib/modules/...
   * modules used by the bot (your code goes here)
+* Scheduler
+  * allows scheduling of messages eg reminders or regular messages
+  * you can add a botmsg hash/array or a Proc that returns as much

 Also see: run-irc.rb pretty much introduces you to the major parts of the system and how they are put together to create the bot.